Eachtrai/wordpress/_pages/coroinvireas-covid-19.md

 published: true
 post_date: 2020-03-26 11:36:28
 ---
+<strong>Update: 06/05/2020</strong>

+Dia Daoibh,

+This week we will be contacting everyone due to be with us on Cúrsa A 2020 (31/05/2020 - 14/06/2020)

+We have sent an email to those booked on the course above.
+Please follow the instructions on the email you would have received.If your booking is for a course after this we request that you wait until we contact you, as we are focusing on working in chronological order and due to government restrictions that are in place, we are currently working from home.

+Go raibh maith agaibh,

+Foireann UISCE

+&nbsp;

 <strong>21/04/2020</strong>

 As you may be aware, the Department of Culture, Heritage and the Gaeltacht have recently announced a decision to cancel all Summer Gaeltacht courses for 2020 due to the current Covid-19 crisis.